Self-Improvement-Project/self-improvement-project.github.io/docs/static/media/Whats_Wrong_With_Just_Existing.f00e0091ae5a7b57a381.md

 Yet how are we as a species full of depression, anxiety, dependence on medication and addiction to just survive day to day?

 Look, I’m not saying achievement is futile.
-Far from it it.
+Far from it.
 But should it be the nucleus of us and our lives?
 I believe it should be more of a choice.

 Think of the egomaniacs that rule the world.
 Politicians to tech giants.
 Household names.
 And this is the problem.